 General aviation is the largest sector and includes flying schools, companies operating their own aircraft and air taxi operators.

-The industry is competitive and pilots often find it takes time to secure their first job as a commercial pilot.
-Newly qualified pilots may need to look outside of the UK to find work.
+The industry is competitive and pilots can find it takes time to secure their first job as a commercial pilot.
+Newly qualified pilots may need to look outside the UK to find work.

 Networking with those already in the industry can be helpful in securing positions.